-L ADELITA_A_VERGEL DE DIOS, Filipino, of legal age and a resident OMITTED om ittéd after having been duly sworn to in accordance with law do hereby declare that: and a secondarios will

-- I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since June 27, 2016 - I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):
+- I, ADELITA A. VERGEL DE DIOS, Filipino, of legal age and a resident of 280 Tomas Morato Avenue, Quezon City after having been duly sworn to in accordance with law do hereby declare that: - 1.
+I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since June 27, 2016. - 2.
+I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-POSITION/RELATIONSHIP PERIOD OF SERVICE RCBC Savings Bank Independent Director 2015/06/22 to present
+COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE RCBC Savings Bank Independent Director 2015/06/22 to present

-- 3. I possess all the qualifications and none of the disquelifications to serve as an Independent Director of the Rizal Commercial Banking Corporation, as provided for In Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Rizal Commercial Banking Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
 I am related to the following director/officer/substantial shareholder of (RCBC and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code, (where applicable)

-NAME OF DIRECTOR/ OFFICER/SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP N/A !
+NAME OF DIRECTOR/ OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP N/A